aman207/ShortIT/README.md

 Only gives the ability to shorten links via the command /link [url] Setup

-Visit this page here on how to setup YOURLS and the config.
+See https://github.com/aman207/ShortIT/wiki/Setup on how to setup YOURLS and the config.

 Config